Welcome Message from Mary Sue Coleman

 Welcome to the new academic year at the University of Michigan!

-You have my best wishes for a fulfilling and productive year,
+With my best wishes for a fulfilling and productive year,